Writing C# Functions

 Tutorial Video

-• Basic familiarity with the C# programming language will help, but if you're not familiar with C# we'll do our best to walk you through making changes to the initial code you'll get by following the steps in this guide.
+• We’re here to help with C# - Basic familiarity with the C# programming language will help, but if you're not familiar with C# we'll do our best to walk you through making changes to the initial code you'll get by following the steps in this guide.

-• None of the Hypar libraries you'll use in this guide bind your code to Hypar web services.
+• Hypar is no strings attached - None of the Hypar libraries you'll use in this guide bind your code to Hypar web services.
 For example, if you'd like to use the Elements library for a desktop application, it's an open source project on GitHub and will always be free for anyone to use or extend.
 You don't even have to tell us you're using it.

-• Next, return to the Hypar web interface and sign in.
-Scroll down to see Your Functions, and click New Function followed by New C# Function.
+• Sign in to Hypar.
+Scroll down to Your Functions.
+Click New Function then New C# Function.

-• Click Next to proceed to configuring your function's inputs.
-Click or drag three "Range" inputs and name them Width, Length, and Height, and set their minimum values to 1:
+• Click or drag three Range inputs and name them Width, Length, and Height, and set their minimum values to 1:

 • You can also select "Preview" to visualize how the inputs will look in the function.

-• Go on to the next step.
-We'll save the Connections section for another tutorial, so click next again so that Step 4: Outputs is highlighted at the top.
-Click the + to add a new output to report the box's volume, and configure it like so:
+• Click Next again so that 4: Outputs is highlighted at the top.
+Click + Output to add a new output to report the box’s volume, and configure it like the image below:

 • Move on to the final step, Logic.
-Click "Publish Function," and then click the button to copy the terminal command.
+Click Create Function, and then click the copy icon to copy the terminal command.

-• Now your function has been published (privately) to Hypar!
-Next, we'll write some code to define the logic for the function.
+• Next, we'll write some code to define the logic for the Function.

-• Then paste the command you copied from the Hypar web interface, and run that (don't copy the one below, it won't have the right ID):
+• Then paste the command you copied from the Hypar web interface, and run it using the Hypar CLI:

 • A bunch of messages will go by as Hypar sets up your local project.